First published Sept 2, 2024

 • The number and type of screenings depend on the lab you use

 At the Immunity Therapy Center, we will first conduct a physical examination and assess your medical history.
-We can then run a blood and urine test to ensure you are suitable for the procedure before advising you about the IV Chelation therapy cost
+We can then run a blood and urine test to ensure you are suitable for the procedure before advising you about the IV Chelation therapy cost Remember, health insurance may not cover chelation therapy.

 Where Can I Get Chelation Therapy?

 The procedure can be complicated, and the tests are not straightforward because blood tests may only identify patients with severe and acute metal toxicity, not those with metals stored in the tissues.
-In this case, you should consult your physician for the edta chelation treatment.
+In this case, you should consult your physician for the chelation treatment.

 Take the Next Step with Immunity Therapy Center